sidney-simmons/simple-boot/README.md

 ## Usage

-Clone the repository and execute the following:
+Clone the repository and execute the following.
+Runs on port 8000.

 ```
 gradlew bootRun